Just-a-Jason/Rusty-JS-Compiler/README.md

 Hi there!
 This is my compiler for Rusty JS!
 ## What's Rusty JS?
-> Rusty JS is a compiler wich allows you to write clean Rust look alike code.
+> Rusty JS is a compiler wich allows you to write clean Rust look alike code and compile it into Vanilla JavaScript.

 ### Examples: